-In 1963, there came a major change.
+In 1963 there came a major change.
 Pictorial stamps became a regular feature of the stamp year.
-The GPO introduced FDI postmarks.
+The GPO introduced First Day of Issue (FDI) postmarks.
 Collectors became more demanding.
 They wanted better illustrations, more interesting postmarks and neat, printed addresses or labels they could remove.
-For the Red Cross issue, a special Florence Nightingale cover was posted at West Wellow, her birthplace.
-The Botanical Conference issue of 1964 had a pictorial postmark of Edinburgh and one dealer posted covers at Primrose Valley (there were primroses on the stamps).
-Most reason for most postmarks was obvious: Biggin Hill for Battle of Britain and Wembley for the World Cup.

-The hobby had changed again and those collectors who paid for the extra service were the winners, with the special covers ending up worth ten times the standard.
-Meanwhile, a second development was also taking place: autographs on covers.
+The hobby had changed again and those collectors who paid for the extra service were the winners, with special covers ending up worth ten times the standard.
+Meanwhile, a second development was also taking place; autographs on covers.

 Again, like postmarks, the choice of most signatures was obvious.
-Douglas Bader’s autograph on a Biggin Hill cover cost probably around 25p at the time.
+Douglas Bader's autograph on a Biggin Hill cover cost probably arould 25p at the time.
 It now adds over £100 to the cover.
 Bobby Moore and Alf Ramsey were even more lucrative.
-Many collectors paid £1 more for the pair and also did the same on the Winners issue.
-Today, the four covers would cost up to £2000!

 Autographs are worth more on relevant covers and condition is very important.